-Here we answer frequently asked questions concerning all aspects of TEXAID and the recycling of used clothes:
+Here we answer frequently asked questions about all aspects of TEXAID and the recycling of used clothes:

 Since the emergence of the paper-making industry in the early modern period.